HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 Server version: 5.5.24-0ubuntu0.12.04.1 (Ubuntu)
 ```

-## interacting with mysql/mariadb databases
+## Interacting with MySQL/MariaDB databases

-### listing all databases
+### Listing all databases

-You can use the `mysql` command to take a look at the databases, and to execute SQL queries on them.
+You can use the `mysql` command to take a look at the databases and to execute SQL queries on them.
 The screenshots below show you how.
 First, we log on to our MySQL server and execute the
-command `show databases` to see which databases exist on our mysql server.
+command `show databases` to see which databases exist on our MySQL server.

 ```console
 MariaDB [(none)]> show databases;